DeBortoliWines/Pentaho-Google-Sheet-Plugin/README.md

 * Append checkbox :
 Appends the lines **without the header** to an existing spreadsheet.
 This is incompatible with the *create* option below.

+* Raw output checkbox :
+If the checkbox is checked, all data will be output to Sheets as strings instead of using *smart* data types.

 * Create sheet if it does not exist checkbox :
 If the checkbox is checked then if the Spreadsheet Key specified in the field Spreadsheet key does not exist it will create a new spreadsheet within the service account drive (note that this account has no UI)